The Budapest Research Forum hereby reports its Q4 2017 office market summary.

-The Budapest Research Forum (hereinafter the ‘BRF’, which comprises CBRE, Colliers International, Cushman & Wakefield, Eston International, JLL and Robertson Hungary) hereby reports its Q4 2016 office market summary.
+The Budapest Research Forum (hereinafter the ‘BRF’, which comprises CBRE, Colliers International, Cushman & Wakefield, ESTON International, JLL and Robertson Hungary) hereby reports its Q4 2017 office market summary.

-Much like during the preceding quarters, the lowest vacancy rate (3.7%) was measured in the South Buda submarket whereas the Periphery still suffers from an overwhelming 34.3% vacancy rate.
+In line with the preceding quarters, the lowest vacancy rate was measured in the South Buda (3.3%) submarket whereas the Periphery still suffers from an overwhelming 32.2% vacancy rate.

-The largest transaction during the fourth quarter was a pre-lease agreement for the next phase of the Corvin office park; the planned Corvin Technology & Science Park building got ca. 80% pre-let.
-The second largest deal was a renewal on 13,780 sq m in the Váci Corridor, while the largest new transaction was also signed here for 3,740 sq m space.
+The largest transaction during the fourth quarter was a pre-lease agreement in HillSide Offices; where Fundamenta moves into 10,235 sq m.
+The second largest deal was also a pre-lease on 8,000 sq m in the Promenade Gardens, while the largest new transaction was concluded in Skylight City for 5,980 sq m space.

 Some of these cookies are essential, while others help us to improve your experience by providing insights into how the site is being used.